-PMCs are not required to instruct cleansing workers to check whether the waste disposed of by individual households has been wrapped properly in designated bags or affixed with designated labels.
+PMCs are not required to instruct cleansing workers to check whether the waste disposed of by individual tenants has been wrapped properly in designated bags or affixed with designated labels.
 PMCs can provide cleansing workers with ordinary garbage bags to collect and dispose of the above-mentioned waste and waste from unknown sources, just like the practices before the implementation of MSW charging.

-3.6 Tackling Fly-tipping of Household waste in Common Areas
+3.6 Tackling Fly-tipping of C&I waste in Common Areas

-Experiences of other cities show that during the initial period of MSW charging implementation, fly-tipping of household waste may occur in common areas of the premises.
-In addition, non-recyclables or waste may be found at the recycling points of the premises.
-To maintain environmental hygiene of the premises, PMCs and cleansing contractors may instruct cleansing workers to clear away household waste from unknown sources without properly wrapped in designated bags or affixed with designated labels.
+Experiences of other cities show that during the initial period of MSW charging implementation, fly-tipping of C&I waste may occur in common areas of the premises.
+In addition, nonrecyclables or waste may be found at the recycling points of the premises.
+To maintain environmental hygiene of the premises, PMCs and cleansing contractors may instruct cleansing workers to clear away C&I waste from unknown sources without properly wrapped in designated bags or affixed with designated labels.

-If PMCs and cleansing contractors receive reports from cleansing workers that household waste from unknown sources is frequently found in common areas, or non-recyclables or waste are found at the recycling points, PMCs should consider adopting appropriate follow-up measures, such as erection of warning signs at the locations concerned, installation of closedcircuit televisions (CCTVs), etc. to deter such
+If PMCs and cleansing contractors receive reports from cleansing workers that C&I waste from unknown sources is frequently found in common areas, or non-recyclables or waste are found at the recycling points, PMCs should consider adopting appropriate follow-up measures, such as erection of warning signs at the locations concerned, installation of closedcircuit televisions (CCTVs), etc. to deter such cases.

-Moreover, PMCs may consider improving the design of litter containers in common areas by adopting "litter containers with small openings" to prevent households from disposing of household waste in public litter containers to evade MSW charging.
-PMCs may also review the number and locations of public litter containers within the premises and remove part or even all of the litter containers in common areas as appropriate.
+Moreover, PMCs may consider improving the design of litter containers in common areas by adopting "litter containers with small openings" to prevent tenants from disposing of C&I waste in public litter containers to evade MSW charging.
+PMCs may also review or adjust the number and locations of public litter containers within the premises of the litter containers in common areas as appropriate.

-When feasible, PMCs may consider placing public litter containers/recycling facilities within areas covered by CCTVs to monitor whether any household is disposing of household waste in the public litter containers/recycling facilities.
+When feasible, PMCs may consider placing public litter containers/recycling facilities within areas covered by CCTVs to monitor whether any tenant is disposing of C&I waste in the public litter containers/recycling facilities.